Surgical Procedures: Needle Localization Partial Mastectomy

 What is a Needle Localization Partial Mastectomy?

 A needle localization partial mastectomy is when a breast mass is removed using radiology (imaging) tests to guide the procedure.
 Only the mass is removed, not the whole breast.
 Needle localization is used when a breast mass is found on a mammogram or ultrasound but cannot be felt by your provider.
-The surgeon needs a way to find the mass to remove it and does so with imaging tests.
+The surgeon needs a way to find the mass to remove it, which is done with imaging tests.

 How is this test done?